 9. "If Walls Could Talk" (Koko Taylor)

-Many years ago, I had the unforgettable experience of seeing the great blues singer, Koko Taylor, perform this song in a small cabaret.
-Now, it’s inspired a fantasy.
-Whenever someone says to me, “But you don’t look sick,” the penalty will be that he or she must listen to my walls talk about what life is like inside my house: the “stun gun” state (as I call it in How to Be Sick), when it’s hard for me to do anything but stare at the ceiling; the hours lying in bed, unable to get to sleep because of symptom overload; and, most important for this particular fantasy, the way I feel after I get home from the very outing where this ignorant but well-meaning soul told me that I didn’t look sick.
+Many years ago, I had the unforgettable experience of seeing the great blues singer Koko Taylor perform this song in a small cabaret.
+Now, whenever someone says to me, “But you don’t look sick,” I imagine that the penalty is that he or she must listen to my walls talk about what life is like inside my house: the “stun gun” state (as I call it in How to Be Sick), when it’s hard for me to do anything but stare at the ceiling; the hours lying in bed, unable to get to sleep because of symptom overload; and the way I feel after I get home from the very outing where this ignorant but well-meaning person told me that I didn’t look sick.
 Ah, yes.
 If walls could talk.

 8. "Heartbreak Hotel" (Elvis)

 The first few years after becoming chronically ill—which includes chronic pain—I spent many a night in the Heartbreak Hotel, paying the bill with anger and self-recrimination.
 All this accomplished was to assure that my stay would be extended for another night.
 Then I realized it wasn’t my fault that I was sick and in pain—it could happen to anyone.
 That was the day I checked out of the Heartbreak Hotel, although I still spend the night there now and again when I have to miss something that’s really special to me.